 Though we like to stay busy at InterWorks, there are select blackout days where InterWorks offices are closed and all full-time InterWorks employees have automatic paid time off.
 Of course, if you want to SAY that you are working during these holidays to avoid uncomfortable political debates with that one unruly uncle of yours, we won’t say a word.
 Do note that holidays may different from region to region.

 For those unfamiliar, PTO stands for “paid time off,” and it’s what we use for most time-off requests.
 If you turn your attention to the content blocks below, you’ll see our detailed PTO policies for each region.
 Why the differences?
-Because each region has its own management structures and unique circumstances, and we want to cater to those as best as possible.
-Find your region below for the details most relevant to you.
+Because each region has its own management structures and unique circumstances, and we want to cater to those as best as possible as well as complying with any local leave requirements.

 Vacation time and personal days all fall under Paid Time Off (PTO).
 Your PTO pay is based on your pay rate in effect when your PTO is used and does not include bonuses or other special forms of compensation.
 Your PTO account is managed and tracked in the Time Entry System, where you can make requests and keep track of your available PTO.
 Please remember that there are busy times here at IW and your request for PTO may need to be adjusted given work circumstances and customer demand.
 It’s always best to make PTO requests as far in advance as possible.
 We are generally flexible with PTO arrangements, and you should never hesitate to ask about time off when you need it.